 Flexible ORM simplifying database CRUD on plain classes with annotation-free mapping, lazy loading, coroutine-based transactions, paginated queries, stored-procedure support, composite-key handling, and native driver access.

-Stormify is a flexible ORM library for Kotlin Multiplatform that simplifies database interactions with minimal configuration.
-It operates and performs CRUD operations on plain Kotlin classes without requiring extensive annotations or XML setups, as long as field names match database columns.
+Stormify is a free and open source ORM library for Kotlin Multiplatform, released under the Apache 2.0 License.
+It simplifies database interactions with minimal configuration, operating on plain Kotlin classes without requiring extensive annotations or XML setups, as long as field names match database columns.

 Designed for developers seeking a simple yet powerful ORM, Stormify excels in projects that favor convention over configuration, allowing for minimal setup and clean, straightforward code.

-IN clauses.by db() delegates for automatic lazy loading of related entities.PagedList<T> for UI grids (ZK/Compose/Swing) and PagedQuery<T> for stateless REST endpoints — filters, sorting, FK traversal, aggregations, facet counts, and streaming iteration over very large result sets.<dependency>
+IN clauses.by db() delegates for automatic lazy loading of related entities.PagedList<T> for UI grids (ZK/Compose/Swing) and PagedQuery<T> for stateless REST endpoints — filters, sorting, FK traversal, aggregations, facet counts, and streaming iteration over very large result sets.git apply-ready patch — interactively as a TUI, or headless for CI hooks.Gradle (all targets — JVM, Android, Kotlin Multiplatform):

 <groupId>onl.ycode</groupId>